Christmas on the Costa Tropical

 Christmas Markets:

-The Christmas markets in Granada and the Costa Tropical are a feast for the senses.
+The Christmas markets in the Costa Tropical are a feast for the senses.
 Traditional markets pop up in various locations, offering a delightful array of handmade crafts, artisanal gifts and seasonal treats.
 Visitors can explore stalls filled with nativity scenes, festive decorations, and local delicacies, making it the perfect opportunity to find unique gifts and immerse themselves in the holiday spirit.

 Nativity scenes: